Use Case 07

 Example scrutiny scenario

-A regulator opens an inquiry into capital deployment decisions made during a period of elevated market stress 18 months earlier.
-The board is asked to demonstrate the evidence relied upon, the capital assumptions active and the authority under which decisions were executed.
+A regulator reviews strategic capital deployment decisions executed during a period of market stress 18 months earlier.
+The organisation is asked to demonstrate the operational conditions, authority structures and evidence relied upon at the moment decisions became binding.

 Continue exploring